-MSE students focusing on "Advanced User Interfaces" research, design, implement and evaluate advanced user interfaces in a user centered way for professional as well as gaming application.
+MSE students focusing on “Advanced User Interfaces” research, design, implement and evaluate advanced user interfaces in a user centered way for professional as well as gaming application.
 These UIs use different modalities, e.g. gestures, speech, as well as virtual or augmented reality to allow a most natural interaction and best possible immersion for the user.
 The MSE students can assess and adopt new interaction technologies in their field emerging from research.

-MSE students focusing on “Embedded Computing” will learn about integrating and optimizing complex systems composed by heterogeneous hardware platforms and advanced software ecosystems.
+MSE students focusing on “Embedded Computing” will learn about integrating and optimizing complex systems composed of heterogeneous hardware platforms and advanced software ecosystems.
 They will design performance critical software for heterogeneous platforms, including single/multiple processor boards, single/multiple core MCUs, GPUs, SoCs, and mission specific accelerators.
 They will study peripheral rich and connected systems addressing real time concerns, concurrency, and embedded operating systems integration.
 They will explore advanced hardware-software co-design methods for optimizing performance in term of energy efficiency and use of constrained resources.

 Geplanter Titel / diploma

-Master of Science [Name der Fachhochschule] in Engineering mit Vertiefung in [Computer Science]
+Master of Science [Name der Fachhochschule] in Engineering mit Vertiefung in Computer Science

-Master of Science [UAS] in Engineering with specialization in [Computer Science]
+Master of Science [UAS] in Engineering with specialization in Computer Science

 Antrag Profilkommission I Application Profile Commission